Oatmeal Raisin Protein Bars

 - 1 ½ cups old fashioned rolled oats

-- ½ cup almond meal
+- ½ cup almond flour

-- ½ cup vanilla whey protein powder
+- ½ cup vanilla protein powder

 - 2 Tablespoons chia seeds

 - 1 Tablespoon ground cinnamon